-The Audit and Accounts Committee met regularly during 2015/16, considering reports, including the annual Internal Audit Report, from the Head of Internal Audit, the Council's Senior Finance Officers and the External Auditor.
-The Committee invited officers of the Council to attend the Committee on a number of occasions to assist the Committee in its work.
-Additionally, in 2015/16 the Committee was requested by Full Council to undertake a review of the process by which proposals relating to the Cambridge Library Enterprise Centre emerged and were developed.
-This review was undertaken with Internal Audit and reported back to Full Council.
+The Audit and Accounts Committee met regularly during 2017/18, considering reports, including the annual Internal Audit Report, from the Chief Internal Auditor, the Council's Senior Finance Officers and the External Auditor.
+Additionally, the Committee invited officers of the Council to attend the Committee on a number of occasions to assist the Committee in its work.
 The Chair of the Audit and Accounts Committee presents an annual report to Council detailing the work of the Audit and Accounts Committee in the preceding year.